btlorch/dct-coefficient-decoder/README.md

 * Attempting to read uncompressed image after reading DCT coefficients results in `Improper call to JPEG library in state 210`.
 Workaround: Initialize another instance of `PyCoefficientDecoder`.

 ## Misc
-Another way to quickly read an image's quantization tables:
+1. Another way to quickly read an image's quantization tables:
 ```bash
 djpeg -verbose -verbose image.jpg > /dev/null
 ```

+2. A visual explanation of the *Discrete Cosine Transform* (DCT) is given in [this notebook](discrete_cosine_transform_visual_explanation.ipynb).